 This is one of the most important parts of a job searching: the interview.
-Of course, you want everything to run smooth in that big day.
-First thing you should do is to apply good antiperspirant.
-Next, make yourself as relax as possible.
+Of course, you want everything to run smoothly on that big day.
+The first thing you should do is to apply good antiperspirant.
+Next, make yourself as relaxed as possible.
 It might be difficult for one to relax especially those who are first-timers, then just concentrate on deep breathing.
 This will keep the oxygen flowing in your brain and prevent you from losing consciousness.
 If you still feel nervous, just keep breathing deeply.

 Q1.
 What are the top three qualities you think the person in this position should possess?